copasi/model_replicator/examples/Cells_in_medium/README.md

 We create several examples following (1) using either Model I or II.
 Each example is codified in a shell script, and included are all the files produced by sbmodelr and COPASI, which are invoked in the shell script.

 ### Case 1
 This is Model I, with 2 cells producing synchronous oscillations (file *case1.sh*).
+We set the two cells to have different initial conditions (options ``--pn``), and set the rate constant for transport to be 3.2 (Fig. 3 in ref.
+1).

 | command/options              | comment                              |
 | ---------------------------- | ------------------------------------ |